 But lest you get the wrong idea…

-I’m not praising Beth Moore because I think she’s perfect or because I’m a fluttering fangirl.
+The point is: I’m not defending Beth Moore because I think she’s perfect or because I’m a fluttering fangirl.
 I’m too old and too cynical for any of that mess.
-I’m praising her because what she does is worthy of a little recognition and she’s apparently in need of a little defending, too.
+I’m defending her because what she does is worthy of a little recognition and she’s apparently in need of some defense.

 Some of the nastiest and most horrible things I have ever seen publicly written about another human being were things I found written on the internet about Beth Moore.
 All of those ugly things were written by people who claim to be fellow Christians…and some of them are pastors.

 Beth Moore gets a lot of hysterical condemnation on the internet.
 She’s had people condemn her marriage, her adult daughter, her youth (as an abuse victim for crying out loud), her hair, her clothes, her speaking ability, and on and on.
 The personal stuff gets super stalker-creepy in most instances, especially the ones where they go after her family.